prototypefund/Digital_Bargeld-docs/api-merchant.rst

 .. http:get:: /check-payment

-  Check the status of a payment.
+  Check the payment status of an order.
+If the order exists but is not payed yet, a redirect URL.
+When the user goes to this URL, they will be prompted for payment.

   **Request:**